-In order for you to remain productive and complete your daily tasks in a timely manner, you need to work in an area that is private and quiet, and that does not have anything that might distract you.
+To remain productive and complete your daily tasks on time, you need to work in an area that is private and quiet, and that does not have anything that might distract you.
 For example, working in a space that has a clear view of your flat-screen television is not a good idea.
-If you share the house or apartment with a spouse, children, or roommates, pick an area that offers the most privacy and least foot traffic.
+If you share the house or apartment with a spouse, children, or roommates, pick an area with the most privacy and least foot traffic.

 Make your home office comfortable.

-The last thing you want is for your desk to have a computer, modem, telephone, mobile device, printer, pencil holder, business card holder, trays, picture frames, and piles of paperwork and office supplies all fighting for real estate.
-This amount of clutter can make it hard to find what you need, not to mention reduce your productivity.
+The last thing you want is for your desk to have a computer, modem, telephone, mobile device, printer, pencil holder, business card holder, trays, picture frames, and piles of paperwork and office supplies fighting for real estate.
+This clutter can make it hard to find what you need, reducing your productivity.

 Put your health and well-being first.

 You will sit at your desk between six and eight hours a day.
-Therefore, it is a good idea to invest in an ergonomically correct chair that can reduce or even prevent the onset of back pains is good.
+Therefore, investing in an ergonomically correct chair that can reduce or even prevent the onset of back pains is good.
 The right chair can maximize your back support and help you maintain good posture while working.

-Once you have purchased a chair for your home office, adjust its height settings so you can see your computer monitor without having to raise or lower your head.
-This can help reduce strain on your eyes and on your upper spine and shoulders.
+Once you have purchased a chair for your home office, adjust its height settings so you can see your computer monitor without raising or lowering your head.
+This can help reduce strain on your eyes, upper spine, and shoulders.
 Lastly, purchase a floor surface mat to place under your chair.
-Floor mats can eliminate the difficulty that comes with trying to maneuver an office chair on a carpet floor or a rug.
+Floor mats can eliminate the difficulty of maneuvering an office chair on a carpeted floor or a rug.

 Add a personal touch to your space.

 Once you have finished creating your ideal home office, you will be highly productive and enjoy your workdays.
 The last order of business is to add a personal touch to your home office to make it fun and inviting.
-You can incorporate your favorite color combinations and personal interests and come up with a theme.
+You can incorporate your favorite color combinations and personal interests and develop a theme.
 For example, if you like the ocean, you can hang framed nautical art on your walls and add related accessories and decor with similar colors to bring it all together.